EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 #### 2. Use color transforms, gradients or other methods to create a thresholded binary image.
 Below is an example of a binary image result.

+The first step is to get rid of some noise by applying color space thresholding to the original frames.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the third code cell of the Jupyter notebook located in "./Lane_Marking_Tracker.ipynb".
 Here's an example of my output for this step.

+![alt text][image3]

 I used sobel directional threshold, and HLS color space thresholding using the L and S layers because I found them to be the most effectives ones at selecting lane markings.
-S layer information is particularly useful for the yellow lines.
+S (saturation) layer information is particularly useful for the yellow lines.

-![alt text][image3]

 #### 3. Then, perform a perspective transform and (example of a transformed image below).

+We are trying to get the curvature information from the lane marking.
+To do this, we first need to transform the image to abstract the perspective inherent to camera images.

 The code for my perspective transform includes a function called `warper()`, which appears in cell 4 in the Jupyter Notebook `Lane_Marking_Tracker.ipynb` (./Lane_Marking_Tracker.ipynb).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: